 Newport's and Csikszentmihalyi's ideas are very close to each other; we can't have the flow without deep work.

 Although both ideas ignite satisfaction, achieving them is difficult, especially in the rise of remote work.
-Thanks to the Coronavirus pandemic, we have more remote work opportunities, and along with that, more video calls than we had ever before.
+Thanks to the Coronavirus pandemic, we have more video calls than we had ever before.

 The problem is not the remote work, as it's been there for years; it is how we miserably fail in our adaption to it.